Georgii Ivanovich Gurdjieff

-Ouspensky found that many of his new English students developed a strong interest in Gurdjieff, a trend which gained impetus when the latter gave a talk in London in February 1922.
+Ouspensky found that many of his new English students developed a strong interest in Gurdjieff, a trend which gained impetus when the Armenian gave a talk at London in February 1922.
 Gurdjieff spoke in Russian, via an interpreter, to sixty British intellectuals, including Alfred R. Orage, who proved very enthusiastic.
-Orage accepted Gurdjieff as his teacher from then on; he was editor of the London weekly review New Age, an influential organ of literary and political interest.
+Orage accepted Gurdjieff as his teacher from then on; he was editor of the London weekly review The New Age, an influential organ of literary and political interest.
 Both Orage and his teacher have been described as black sheep philosophers.

 Later that same year, Gurdjieff moved to France, where he acquired (via a benefactor) the Chateau du Prieure, a mansion at Fontainebleau, some forty miles from Paris.
 This property became the new site for his Institute, and the setting for two contingents of pupils, meaning the Russian and British.
 The new British recruits notably included Orage and Dr. Maurice Nicoll, a psychiatrist of Harley Street and an acquaintance of Jung.
-Dr. Nicoll subsequently gravitated back to Ouspensky, whereas Orage became a strong supporter of Gurdjieff’s activity, and later acted as his emissary in America.
+Dr. Nicoll subsequently gravitated back to Ouspensky, whereas Orage became a strong supporter of Gurdjieff’s activity, later acting as his emissary in America.

 Gurdjieff’s dancers, 1920s

-The Caucasian gained many French critics; much of the disparagement was based on rumour.
+The Armenian gained many French critics; much of the disparagement was based on rumour.
 Gurdjieff was said to be a Freemason and a hypnotist.
 His reputation as a hypnotist has some basis in his own admissions.
 The gossip and slander moved to an extreme, becoming markedly erroneous in relation to Katherine Mansfield, an authoress from New Zealand who died at the Priory in January 1923.
 She was a terminally ill victim of tuberculosis.
 Gurdjieff was not the cause of her death.

 One of the most revealing sources is Professor Denis Saurat, who gained a lengthy private interview (involving an interpreter) with Gurdjieff in February 1923.
 His account discloses that Gurdjieff was capable of marked courtesy, “and gave not the smallest impression of being a charlatan.”
-However, the same report attests that the English pupils were disconcerted by the Priory routine, which entailed protracted manual labour and no adequate explanation.
+However, the same report attests that English pupils were disconcerted by the Priory routine, which entailed protracted manual labour and no adequate explanation.
 Saurat never saw Gurdjieff again.
-He became influenced by the views of his friend Orage, and in later years credited Gurdjieff with the spiritual status of lohan, a term deriving from Chinese Buddhism.
+Becoming influenced by the views of his friend Orage, in later years Saurat credited Gurdjieff with the spiritual status of lohan, a term deriving from Chinese Buddhism.
 This theory is not everywhere accepted.

 In 1924, Gurdjieff was active in America, as an impresario of “sacred dance.”
 Some of the audience were impressed by the unusual performances of his pupils, who demonstrated considerable control and coordination.
 As a consequence, he gained many American followers.
-Yet after his return to France that same year, he met with a motor accident, suffering severe head injuries.
+However, after his return to France that same year, he met with a motor accident, suffering severe head injuries.
 Although he recovered quickly, this event clearly affected him strongly.
 He thereafter relegated the dance movements, instead adopting the vocation of a writer.
 He also took more recourse to alcohol than previously, favouring vodka and armagnac.